Internal Snapping Hip Syndrome Symptoms & Treatment

 - Taking a nonsteroidal anti-inflammatory (NSAID) medication like ibuprofen as directed for a few days

-- Limiting your athletic activity, including sports that involve a repetitive movement of the hip
+- Limiting your athletic activity, including sports that involve repetitive movement of the hip

 If your symptoms don’t improve, see your doctor.
-He or she will ask about your symptoms, the sports you play, and activities that cause the internal hip snapping.
+They will ask about your symptoms, the sports you play, and activities that cause the internal hip snapping.
 Your doctor will examine your hip, looking for signs of malalignment, weakness, or tightness of the muscles, and may ask you to move your hip to prompt the hip-popping sensation.
-He or she may also order an x-ray to help rule out other factors causing you pain.
+They may also order an X-ray to help rule out other factors causing pain.

 Non-operative treatment

-Your doctor may recommend several treatment options, including:
+Your doctor may suggest several treatment options to help relieve symptoms and promote healing, including:

-- Corticosteroid injections into the bursae, or fluid-filled sacs around the iliopsoas tendon, to reduce inflammation and pain
+- Corticosteroid injections: Injected into the bursae (fluid-filled sacs) around the iliopsoas tendon to decrease inflammation and discomfort.

 Try these exercises to help address your condition: